-You’re eligible for a CDA certificate if you’re an early educator looking to grow your knowledge and skills in early childhood education and develop your career.
+You’re eligible for a CDA certificate if you’re an early childhood educator looking to grow your knowledge and skills in early childhood education and develop your career.
 Let’s delve into more details on CDA eligibility, training, certification, and benefits.

 What do you need to be eligible for a CDA certification?